korotinmain/finoro/LANGUAGE_SWITCHING.md

 Changes:

-- `MoneyApp` converted to `StatefulWidget`
+- App wrapped with `ProviderScope`
-- Listens to `localeNotifier` for changes
+- `MoneyApp` implemented as `ConsumerWidget`
-- Loads saved locale on app start
+- Watches `localeControllerProvider` for preference changes
-- Applies user preference or falls back to system locale
+- Falls back to system locale when no preference is stored

 ### 4. Settings UI